-Grammy-nominated opera conductor SARA JOBIN, recently named Interim Resident Conductor of the Toledo Symphony and Associate Conductor of the Toledo Opera, has a passion for American and new music.
-She recently led the San Francisco Opera in the world premiere of The Secret Garden for San Francisco Opera, based on the beloved children's book, and has also conducted performances there of Tosca, Der fliegende Holländer Norma, the world premiere of Philip Glass' Appomattox, and a production of Rachel Portman's The Little Prince.
+Grammy-nominated conductor SARA JOBIN, recently named Interim Resident Conductor of the Toledo Symphony and Associate Conductor of the Toledo Opera, has a passion for opera, American and new music.
+She recently led the San Francisco Opera in the world premiere of The Secret Garden, based on the beloved children's book, and has also conducted performances there of Tosca, Der fliegende Holländer, Norma, the world premiere of Philip Glass' Appomattox, and a production of Rachel Portman's The Little Prince.

-On disc Ms. Jobin can be heard leading the comic American opera Volpone by John Musto, nominated for a Grammy in 2010; on the Koch label she recorded a premiere by Chris Brubeck on his Convergence CD, sung by Frederica von Stade.
+On disc Ms. Jobin can be heard leading the comic American opera Volpone by John Musto with Wolf Trap Opera, nominated for a Grammy in 2010; and on the Koch label she recorded a premiere by Chris Brubeck on his Convergence CD, sung by the beloved mezzo-soprano Frederica von Stade.

 At age 16 Jobin attended Harvard and Radcliffe Colleges, where she was a Leonard Bernstein Music Scholar and won the John Knowles Paine Traveling Fellowship.
 She studied conducting with Charles Bruck at the Pierre Monteux School in Maine.
 In 2004 she had the honor of making history as the first woman to conduct mainstage subscription performances at San Francisco Opera.

-Not one to fit neatly into categories, Jobin has a black belt in judo, and was the 1998 and 2006 national champion in Ju-no-kata, which she studied with legendary teacher Shihan Keiko Fukuda, who passed away recently at age 99.
-At 10th degree black belt, Shihan Fukuda was the highest ranking woman in the history of the sport.
+Not one to fit neatly into categories, Jobin has a black belt in judo, and was the 1998 and 2006 national champion in Ju-no-kata, which she studied with legendary teacher Shihan Keiko Fukuda, who was the highest ranking woman in the history of the sport.
 She sang in the gospel choir in The Pursuit of Happyness featuring Will Smith, uses a bicycle for transportation, loves organic farming and is interested in conducting more sacred music.